asnar00/firefly/readme.md

 - clicking a hyperlink in a caller opens the card to the right of the caller
 - this can also work backwards; i.e. can open all cards that depend on this one, to the left
 - edit code in-card, automatically updates the correct lines of the source file
+- text and semantic search across all versions of code

 ## Really big ideas